 Thinkific costs $49/month.
 It also has a free version that doesn’t have an affiliate program.

 But the biggest problem with these platforms is that they store the email addresses of your students and they send marketing emails to them.
 And if you know anything about online marketing, then you know that your most valuable asset is your mailing list.

-I am going to show you how to do that without the high cost.
+I am going to show you how to create online courses that look like this, including email marketing integration and your own affiliate program – without the high cost.